 Instead, they prefer to take the global approach and re-write the piece based on their own data and insights.

 When the global site was launched, the Think With Google team spoke with its customers to see how they could help them stay informed.
 The consistent feedback loop (looking at the data and listening to their audience) informs their content strategy, including the topics covered, the formats they use, how their content is crafted and how it is promoted.

-They also look at proprietary and public tools such as Google Trends and Google Consumer Surveys and third-party sources like research reports, news articles, client case studies, and interviews with consumers and experts to support their findings.
-Through their collected data, they gauge if the trends bear out.
+They also look at proprietary and public tools such as Google Trends and Google Consumer Surveys, as well as third-party sources including research reports, news articles, client case studies, and interviews with consumers and experts to support their findings.
+Through their collected data, the team gauges if the trends will bear out.
 If they don’t, they choose not to write about it.

 Today, the APAC team looks at the big picture alongside the usual baseline metrics — pageviews, visitors, sessions per user, and duration on site — both of which define how well they do as a digital publisher.

 Wong states that as a B2B platform, their ultimate goal is to have marketers and agency professionals walk away armed with insights that will either make their jobs easier or inspire innovative campaigns.